NOAA-GFDL/MDTF-diagnostics/README.md

 ## 5. Next steps

-The quickstart installation instructions are included in "Getting started" in the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/).
-Consult the rest of Getting started for more detailed information, including how to run the framework on your own data and configure general settings.
-Users interested in contributing a POD module should consult "Developer information" or [Developer's Walkthrough](https://mdtf-diagnostics.readthedocs.io/en/latest/_static/MDTF_walkthrough.pdf).
+For more detailed information, consult the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/).
+The ["Getting Started"](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) section has more detailed information on customizing your installation and running the framework on your own data.
+Users interested in contributing a POD should consult the ["Developer Information"](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/dev_toc.html) section.

 # Acknowledgements